How to Quote Selective Pallet Racking

 Pallet Rack Frame Depth

-We’ll start off by looking at upright frame depth.
-Frame depth is typically 6” less than the depth of the pallet.
-This allows a 3” overhang on the front and rear of the system to help ensure the forklift driver sets the pallet on both beams.
+We’ll start by looking at upright frame depth.
+Frame depth is typically 6″ less than the depth of the pallet.
+This allows a 3″ overhang on the front and rear of the system to help ensure the forklift driver sets the pallet on both beams.
 You can reference the diagram above for a simple illustration of what this should look like.
-For a more in-depth explanation of pallet rack dimensions, we encourage you to watch this video.
+We encourage you to watch this video for a more in-depth explanation of pallet rack dimensions.

 Pallet Rack Frame Height

-Upright frame height is determined by four variables: Pallet height, beam profile height, and the number of beam levels.
-We’ll also need to add in 4″ for liftoff room for each beam level.
+Upright frame height is determined by four variables: Pallet heightbeam profile height, and the number of beam levels.
+We’ll also need to add 4″ liftoff room for each beam level.
 Let’s take a look at an example case below:

 Example case: